-The project team organises and conducts informational events and training sessions on fragility, peace and security for staff of BMZ, implementing organisations and other ministries, including the German Federal Foreign Office.
+The project team organises and conducts informational events and training sessions on fragility, peace, security and disaster risk management for the staff of BMZ, implementing organisations and other ministries, including the German Federal Foreign Office.

 Key cooperation partners for the project are the BMZ regional divisions, the Center for International Peace Operations (ZIF), international organisations such as the Organisation for Economic Co-operation and Development (OECD) and the World Bank’s Global Facility for Disaster Reduction and Recovery (GFDRR), in addition to networks like the Global Initiative against Transnational Organized Crime.

-Germany was able to position its development policy perspectives and concepts during the first World Humanitarian Summit, which took place in Istanbul in 2016.
-Issues such as prioritising crisis prevention in order to bring about a lasting reduction in humanitarian emergencies, greater dovetailing between humanitarian aid and longer-term development cooperation and the important link between fragile statehood and extreme natural events to prevent disasters were introduced into the debates.
+In the course of the predecessor project, Germany was able to position its views and understanding of development policy at the first World Humanitarian Summit, in Istanbul in 2016.
+Issues such as the prioritising of crisis prevention to effect a lasting reduction in humanitarian emergencies, the greater dovetailing of humanitarian aid and longer-term development cooperation, and the importance of linking fragile statehood and extreme natural events in order to prevent disasters were introduced into the debates.

-BMZ has also contributed to the strategic orientation of the Global Facility for Disaster Reduction and Recovery (GFDRR) and was able to establish a new priority area by addressing the link between natural hazards and fragility.
+BMZ has also contributed to the strategic orientation of the Global Facility for Disaster Reduction and Recovery (GFDRR).
+Here, it was able to establish a new priority area by addressing the link between natural hazards and fragility.